dlang/DIPs/editions.md

 defined in, not the module where they are instantiated.
 The compatibility is meant at the source code level; no promises of ABI compatibility are made.
 All code, old and new, must be compiled with the same version of the compiler.
+Only one version will be supplied of druntime which must support all existing editions.

 What could editions do?